vircadia/vircadia-docs-sphinx/docs/source/host/server-setup.rst

     :maxdepth: 2
     :titlesonly:

-    Host a Domain from a Local Server <server-setup/local-server>
+    Host a Domain from a Local Windows Server <server-setup/windows-server>
-    Host a Domain from a DigitalOcean Droplet <server-setup/cloud-domain>
+    Host a Domain from a Linux Server <server-setup/linux-server>